 The Decision Profile measures the ways in which we make decisions and our attitudes towards them.
 It looks at attitudes towards risk, luck and decisiveness.
 It provides insight into the very processes that your senior management team are judged upon.
 It will also provide strong predictive data on how new recruits are likely to address their work challenges.

-If you would like to complete this personality measure, please contact us at email@example.com.
-We shall send you a link and be delighted to provide some feedback on the outputs.
+If you would like to complete this personality measure, please visit us at www.decisionprofile.com or contact us at firstname.lastname@example.org.

 Myers Briggs Type Indicator